suyjuris/alarm/README.md

 ## File format

-Alarm writes `.alarm.gz` files, which hopefully easy to parse and somewhat efficient.
+Alarm writes `.alarm.gz` files, which are hopefully easy to parse and somewhat efficient.
 The file is gzipped (as you might have guessed already), with the following structure:

 ~~~~
 - A header appears at the beginning, consisting of: